MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/hyper-v/manage/Set-up-Hyper-V-Replica.md

 ## Deployment steps

-### Step 1: Set up the Hyper\-V server
+### Step 1: Set up the Hyper\-V hosts
 You'll need at least two Hyper\-V servers with one or more virtual machines on each server.
 [Get started with Hyper-V](../get-started/Get-started-with-Hyper-V-on-Windows-Server-2016-Technical-Preview.md).
-The host server that you'll replicate VMs to will need to be set up as the replica server.
+The host server that you'll replicate virtual machines to will need to be set up as the replica server.

-1. In the Hyper\-V settings for the server you'll replicate VMs to, in **Replication Configuration** select Enable this computer as a Replica server.
+1. In the Hyper\-V settings for the server you'll replicate virtual machines to, in **Replication Configuration** select Enable this computer as a Replica server.

 2. You can replicate over HTTP or encrypted HTTPS.
 Select **Use Kerberos \(HTTP\)** or **Use certificate\-based Authentication \(HTTPS**\).
 By default HTTP 80 and HTTP 443 are enabled as firewall exceptions on the replica Hyper\-V server.
 If you change the default port settings you'll need to manually tweak the firewall exception.
 If you're replicating over HTTPS you'll need to select a certificate and you should have certificate authentication set up.